sjohnsonaz/runbeck-code-exercise/README.md

 ### Prerequisites

 1. Install Node.js.
 This was tested on version `13.11.0`.
 2. Install Typescript globally.
-Run `npm install -g typescript`.
+In a terminal, run `npm install -g typescript`.

 ### Installation

 1. Clone the project into a local folder.
+2. In a terminal, navigate into the local folder.
 2. Run `npm install`.

 ### Running